steguess/Time-Series-Analysis-Earnings/README.md

 ![Coca Cola Banner](dashboard.png)

-# Coca Cola Company - Quarterly Earnings per Share Analysis
+# Quarterly Earnings per Share Analysis

 Quarterly earnings per share of Coca Cola Company from the first quarter of 1983 to the third quarter of 2009.